-When you’re ridding your home of mold, the cure can be as dangerous (7 Ways to Know if a Mold is Dangerous) as the illness.
+When you’re ridding your home of mold, the cure can be as dangerous as the illness.

 To keep yourself safe from both mold and cleaning solution fumes, keep your home well ventilated throughout the cleaning.
 Take frequent breaks to get some fresh air.

 Buy a mask or a particle remover respirator at a hardware store to protect you from mold spores released during the drying process.

 Because respirators don’t protect you from fumes coming from disinfectants such as bleach, spend as little time as possible around these chemicals.

 Always wear gloves when you’re handling anything containing mold and dispose of the gloves when you are finished with your project.

 When you’re finished doing all you can to disinfect your home, you may want to hire a licensed contractor to check your work.

 A professional can help you find any mold that you missed or assure you that your do-it-yourself mold removal project was a success.